openassistive/OpenATFrontEnd/content/item/InteractSwitch-xlb.md

 datemod: '2021-02-02T16:46:58Z'
 download_url: 'https://www.thingiverse.com/thing:4570894'
 project_url: 'https://www.thingiverse.com/thing:4570894'
 description: "The Interact Switch is a high-quality adaptive switch designed to meet and exceed the performance of commercial switches.
-You can read more about its development here:\nhttps://hackaday.io/projects/hacker/83144"
+You can read more about its development here"
 tags:
     - switches
 categories: